aarontran/g309.2-0.6/Notes.md

 Thursday 2015 September 17
 ==========================
 Initial meeting with Pat about this project.
-See my notes.
+See my (paper) notes.

 Monday 2015 September 21